rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 #### Definition

-Bootstrapping consists in randomly sampling observations with replacement, that is, every person is surveyed independently from another and the probability of getting an certain answer does not affect the probability of the answer of the next answered person.
+Bootstrapping consists in randomly sampling observations with replacement, that is, every person is surveyed independently from another and the probability of getting a certain answer does not affect the probability of the answers of the next surveyed persons.

 #### Illustration